fable-compiler/Fable/docs/interacting.md

 However, modules usually expose functions and many times these functions have elements like optional or rest parameter that are not supported by F# module functions.
-Another possible technique then is to wrap the functions in an interface an create a dummy value named `Global` to hold an instance of that interface:
+Another possible technique then is to wrap the functions in an interface an create a dummy value named `Globals` to hold an instance of that interface:

 ```
 module path =
-    type Global =
+    type Globals =
         abstract sep: string with get, set
         abstract delimiter: string with get, set
         abstract normalize: p: string -> string